git-bug/git-bug/doc/md/git-bug_user_create.md

 ### Options

 ```
   -a, --avatar string     Avatar URL
   -e, --email string      Email of the user
   -h, --help              help for create
   -n, --name string       Name to identify the user
+      --non-interactive   Do not ask for user input
 ```

 ### SEE ALSO